Implement an Airport-compatible server on Golang

 if opts.Filter != nil {

-// Parse the JSON filter
+// Parse filter JSON into strongly-typed structures

 return t.scanAll(ctx)